Synthetixio/synthetix/docs/contracts/ProxyERC20.md

 # ProxyERC20

-This proxy contract explicitly implements the [ERC20 token standard](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#ERC20Detailed).
+This is a wrapper around [`Proxy`](Proxy.md) which explicitly implements the [ERC20 token standard](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#ERC20Detailed).

 As a result this proxy can verifiably support token functionality in its ABI if it sits in front of an ERC20-compliant smart contract.
-Apart from these functions, ProxyERC20 operates identically to the [contract it inherits](Proxy.md).
+Apart from these functions, ProxyERC20 operates identically to the [proxy it inherits](Proxy.md).

-In the Synthetix system, this ERC20 proxy operates in front of the main [SNX token contract](Synthetix.md), alongside the pre-existing standard proxy.
+In the Synthetix system, an ERC20 proxy operates in front of the main [SNX token contract](Synthetix.md), alongside the pre-existing standard proxy.
 Thus clients can choose to use either of these two proxies to interact with the system.

 <section-sep />